Dr Kate Patterson

 Science can be complex, dynamic and invisible to the naked eye.
 Kate makes this accessible to a broad audience through the combined use of hand drawn illustration, computer generated imagery and 3D animation.
 Kate transforms raw scientific data using the tools of visual arts and cinematography into a form that can be used for education, communication and awareness purposes.

-Kate graduated from the University of Sydney faculty of Veterinary Science in 2003.
-She worked as a small animal veterinarian until 2009 when she was also awarded her PhD in cancer biology, signal transduction at the Garvan Institute of Medical Research.
+Kate graduated from the University of Sydney faculty of Veterinary Science in 2003 but interested in pursuing her interest in the origins of cancer, she completed a PhD in cancer biology, signal transduction at the Garvan Institute in 2009.
 Kate then worked as a science writer and illustrator with Professor Susan Clark in the Epigenetics Research Group at the Garvan Institute and also at the National Breast Cancer Foundation.
 In 2012 she was awarded an Inspiring Australia government grant to produce compelling, 3D animations on cancer and epigenetics.

 Tagging DNA: Mislabelling the Cancer Genome animation by Kate Patterson.